katieraby/northcoders-news-API/README.md

 GET /api/articles/:article_id
 ```

-**Responds with**
-- an article object
+##### Responds with
-- the article should have:
+- an article object,  which should have the following properties:
-  * `author` which is the `username` from the users table,
+  * `author` which is the `username` from the users table
   * `title`
   * `article_id`
   * `body`
   * `topic`
   * `created_at`
   * `votes`
-  * `comment_count` which is the total count of all the comments with this article_id.
-You should make use of knex queries in order to achieve this.
+  * `comment_count` which is the total count of all the comments with this article_id - you should make use of knex queries in order to achieve this

 ***